 Absolutely!
-Anticipating a pretty sweet medal for all participants, a shirt, and a reusable grocery type tote plus maybe a few other surprises in there.
+Anticipating a pretty sweet medal for all participants, a shirt or other neat-o gift, and a reusable grocery type tote plus maybe a few other surprises in there.
 We have participated in races that didn't really reward everyone before- we don't want to be THOSE type of directors!

 I don't run.
 I walk.
 Am I REALLY welcome???

 YES, yes, and YES!!!
 We want to see everyone succeed at their personal goals because they're personal!
 I've felt the panicky dread of getting farther and farther behind before and feeling like I was so freaking slow I was going to get left behind.
 That absolutely will not happen here.